hyeonuk27/OnAir/Document/기술지원/Plugins/Gitlab.md

 - `/gitlab disconnect` - Disconnect your Mattermost account from your GitLab account
 - `/gitlab todo` - Get a list of unread messages and merge requests awaiting your review
 - `/gitlab subscribe list` - Will list the current channel subscriptions
-- `/gitlab subscribe owner[/repo] [features]` - Subscribe the current channel to receive notifications about opened merge requests and issues for a group or repository`features` is a comma-delimited list of one or more the following:issues - includes new and closed issuesmerges - includes new and closed merge requestspushes - includes pushesissue_comments - includes new issue commentsmerge_request_comments - include new merge-request commentspipeline - include pipelinetag - include tag creationpull_reviews - includes merge request reviewslabel:"<labelname>" - must include "merges" or "issues" in feature list when using a labelDefaults to "merges,issues,tag"
+- `/gitlab subscribe owner[/repo] [features]` - Subscribe the current channel to receive notifications about opened merge requests and issues for a group or repository
+  - `features` is a comma-delimited list of one or more the following:
+    - issues - includes new and closed issues
+    - merges - includes new and closed merge requests
+    - pushes - includes pushes
+    - issue_comments - includes new issue comments
+    - merge_request_comments - include new merge-request comments
+    - pipeline - include pipeline
+    - tag - include tag creation
+    - pull_reviews - includes merge request reviews
+    - label:"`<labelname>`" - must include "merges" or "issues" in feature list when using a label
+    - Defaults to "merges,issues,tag"
 - `/gitlab unsubscribe owner/repo` - Unsubscribe the current channel from a repository
 - `/gitlab me` - Display the connected GitLab account
 - `/gitlab settings [setting] [value]` - Update your user settings`setting` can be "notifications" or "reminders"`value` can be "on" or "off"